Meet Our Executive Leadership Team

 Mark graduated with high honors from the University of Illinois, earning a Bachelor of Science degree in Finance.
-He holds Series 7, 8, 23, 63 and 65 securities registrations, plus life and health insurance licenses.
+He holds Series 7, 8, 23, 63 and 65 securities registrations.
 He completed the Harvard University Advanced Management Program in 2015.

-Kirk Olliff is the Executive Vice President and National Director of Advisor Operations at First Command Financial Services.
+John Osarczuk is the Executive Vice President and National Director of Advisor Operations at First Command Financial Services.
 With a focus on company growth, John leads a Field Force of over 500 advisors toward accomplishing the company’s mission of coaching those who serve in their pursuit of financial security.
-As a member of the Executive Leadership Team, which guides the strategy, culture and growth of the company.
-Taking seriously the company's commitment to coaching clients toward financial security, Kirk is dedicated to assisting the people he directs as they strive to achieve that goal.
+As a member of the Executive Leadership Team, he guides the strategy, culture, and growth of the company.